rjsteckel/rjsteckel.github.io/_posts/2023-03-14-Bayesian_Beliefs.md

 When you think about it this way, bayesian probability is really just comparing weighted likelihoods in a way that makes them consistent with prior beliefs.

 So finally, as a concrete example, here's some R code to demonstrate.
+I assume a equal prior for each hypothesis, so they just cancel out.

 {% highlight R %}
 D <- c(3, 3, 2, 6, 0, 0, 1, 0)